 - 1. Press [E] to select the Edit action. - 2.
 Navigate through the screen making all the necessary configuration changes.
-(See table 3-1 on page 3-10.) - 3.
+(See Table 4-1 on the next page.) - 3.
 Press [Enter] to return to the Actions line.
 From there you can save the configuration changes or cancel the changes.
 Cancel returns the configuration to the values you saw when you first entered the screen.